simmi30/lnd1/docs/remote-signing.md

 # The signer node will not look at the chain at all, it only needs to sign
 # things with the keys contained in its wallet.
 So we don't need to hook it up
 # to any chain backend.
-[bitcoin]
+[brocoin]
-# We still need to signal that we're using the Bitcoin chain.
+# We still need to signal that we're using the Brocoin chain.
-bitcoin.active=true
+brocoin.active=true

 # And we're making sure mainnet parameters are used.
-bitcoin.mainnet=true
+brocoin.mainnet=true

 # But we aren't using a "real" chain backed but a mocked one.
-bitcoin.node=nochainbackend
+brocoin.node=nochainbackend
 ```

 After successfully starting up "signer", the following command can be run to